sokolj1/minimal-mistakes/about.md

   </figcaption>
 </figure>

-## About sokolj.com:
+## Setup
-This website is hosted by Github Pages and was created using Jekyll Minimal Mistakes.
+sokolj.com is hosted by Github Pages and was created using Jekyll Minimal Mistakes.
 The author Michael Rose provides great [documentation](https://mmistakes.github.io/minimal-mistakes/) about setup for this template.

+## Contact Me
+Feel free to contact me using the links to the left.

+Thank you for reading!